 See how Marker.io + Github work together in this video:

 If you'd like to set up your own bug reporting & tracking workflow around Marker.io and GitHub follow these easy steps.

 Step 1: Activate the GitHub issue tracker

-Make sure you the issue tracker is enabled on the repository.
+Make sure the issue tracker is enabled on the repository.
 By default, GitHub activates the issue tracker on all new repositories.
 If that is not your case, follow these simple steps:

 Log into your GitHub account and select your repository